gonzalo-cordova-pou/TextMood/DatasetCard.md

 ### Supported Tasks and Leaderboards

 * `twitter-sentiment-analysis` The dataset can be used to train a model to predict user sentiment, which consists in detecting the mood of the users from the tweets they wrote.
 Success on this is typically measured by achieving high accuracy.
-The model currently achieves the following score: 0.791134375.
+The model currently achieves the following accuracy score: 0.791134375.

 ### Languages